easybots-apps/apps/README.md

 In order to run the examples you will need to:
 * Have **Easybots Studio & Platform** Installed
 * Download 'Additional Licence' in Easybots Studio, and replace the contents of 'LicenceAdditional.cs' in the code
-  * Easybots Studion: Develop and Manage Apps -> Get App Licence -> Get Additional Licence
+  * Easybots Studio: Develop and Manage Apps -> Get App Licence -> Get Additional Licence

 ## Simplest Example
 1. Specify the name of the Easybots app